 We all have a purpose.
 Sometimes it’s helping communities recover after a wildfire, sometimes it’s lending a strong shoulder for others to lean on.
 Over 25,000 veterans and first responders have found a new purpose through continued service in Team Rubicon, the disaster relief nonprofit founded by Jake Wood.
 In this talk, Jake shares the vision he had for Team Rubicon which has provided aid to survivors of more than 80 natural disasters around the globe.
 Learn how Jake’s vision became a reality and how you and your organization can apply these lessons in finding and defining your own purpose.

 Jake Wood is cofounder and CEO of Team Rubicon, the only nonprofit disaster response organization that utilizes the skills of military veterans to rapidly deploy emergency response teams.
 In repurposing the skills gained during service – like emergency medicine, risk assessment and mitigation, logistics, teamwork and decisive leadership – Team Rubicon provides veterans with a sense of purpose, community and identity created by joining a new mission.
-Since the organization’s founding in 2010 following the devastating Haiti earthquake, Team Rubicon has responded to over 100 disasters and grown from eight to 35,000 volunteer members.
-Under Wood’s leadership, the organization has responded following the 2011 tornado in Joplin, Missouri, Hurricane Sandy, the 2013 tornado in Moore, Oklahoma, Typhoon Haiyan in the Philippines, the 2014 wildfire in Pateros, Washington, and the 2015 earthquakes in Nepal, among many more.
+Since the organization’s founding in 2010 following the devastating Haiti earthquake, Team Rubicon has responded to over 230 disasters and grown from eight to 75,000 volunteer members.
+Under Wood’s leadership, the organization has responded following the 2011 tornado in Joplin, Missouri, Hurricane Sandy, the 2013 tornado in Moore, Oklahoma, Typhoon Haiyan in the Philippines, , the 2015 earthquakes in Nepal and the devastating hurricanes in Texas, Florida and Puerto Rico in 2017.
+Team Rubicon has been finished in the top three of the Nonprofit Times’ “Top Nonprofit To Work For in America” lists three years in a row.

 Prior to Team Rubicon, Wood served four years in the United States Marine Corps where he graduated at the top of his class at Boot Camp, the School of Infantry, and the Marine Scout Sniper School.
 During his service he deployed to both Iraq and Afghanistan, and earned numerous commendations, including the Navy-Marine Corps Commendation Medal with Valor distinguishing device.
 Wood left the Marine Corps a Sergeant.